-SMS or text blasts are an effective marketing tool, as long as you follow TCPA guidelines and continue to implement them after customers have legally opted-in for your messages.
-The five tips above will help you prevent any headaches in the future.
-In the following section, we’ll take a deeper dive into express written consent.
+The five guidelines above will help you prevent any headaches in the future.
+In the next chapter of this guide, we’ll take a deeper dive into express written consent.

-- It’s important to understand compliance before you send a message.
+- Text marketing is legal, but it’s important to understand compliance before you send a message.

 - Express written consent from your contacts is mandatory.

-- Your first message to new contacts must be a compliance message.
+- Your first message to new contacts must be a confirmation message.
 SimpleTexting makes this automatic.

 Disclaimer: Please note that this advice is for informational purposes only and is neither intended as nor should be substituted for consultation with appropriate legal counsel and/or your organization’s regulatory compliance team.